tuan40890/bash_ping/README.md

-# Ping Multiple Random IP Addresses
+# bash_ping.sh - Ping Multiple Random IP Addresses
 ## Script executed on Ubuntu 22.04.5 LTS (Jammy Jellyfish)
 ## This script pings multiple random IP addresses listed explicitly within the script.
 ## If the host is up, DNS entry is also displayed.